5 TIPS FOR STAYING MOTIVATED (EVEN IF YOU’RE REALLY NOT FEELING IT)

 3. Recognize your roadblocks.
 Do you know what’s holding you back?
 You might be surprised that there is something keeping you from achieving your goals.
 This “something” might be a lack of skill in one area, or a quality you may not realize may be holding you back.
 If you’ve worked with someone on a task before, you could ask them what might be holding you down.
 It’s important to reflect on yourself and how you start your work so you can think of ways to improve.

 5. Celebrate the small and big victories.
 If you completed a goal, whether it’s big or small, it’s still an achievement!
-So be sure to take some time to take a break for yourself, maybe treat yourself to your favourite meal or by going out with friends.
+So be sure to take some time to take a break, maybe treat yourself to your favourite meal or go out with friends.
 You earned it!
 When you’re done celebrating, keep up the motivation by setting another goal and keep growing!